ThalesGroup/ConceptBERT/kilbert/README.md

 ## Training and Validation
+Note: models and json used in the following examples are the actual best results

 ### 1. Train with VQA
 First we use VQA dataset to train a baseline model.
 Use the following job template: `vilbert-job-train-model3_vqa_MZ.tpl`